Frequently Asked Questions

 Why do you encourage parents to watch poolside?

-Because it’s safer, more hospitable to everyone, and the best… most accountable to our teachers.
+Because it’s safer, more accountable to our teachers, aids in better teacher/parent communication, and provides motivation to the swimmers.
 Our program is meant to be seen, heard, learned, and enjoyed by everyone participating… including parents!
 The more eyes on the pool the better.
-If there is a situation where “Cutie Pie” really can’t shake your leg, can’t stop crying to get your attention or just plain needs you to LEAVE… then we’ll let you know it’s time.
-All of our facilities have a quiet view room and or other space to dodge away.
+However, if there is a situation where your swimmer won’t let go of your leg, is crying to get your attention or just plain needs you to LEAVE… then we’ll let you know it’s time.
+For some swimmers, “out of sight, out of mind” can help them get over the hurdle.
+All of our facilities have a quiet view room and viewing area to dodge away.
 The majority of our students do NOT need parents to leave.
-It’s a good thing!
+That’s a good thing!
 Your job is to cheer them on.
-Watch!
-Be ready with the towel and a big hug.
+Watch, cheer, clap, give them a thumbs up, and listen for the homework the instructor gives for the week.
+Then, after class, be ready with a towel and a big hug!

 Why don’t you offer make-up lessons?

-• Receive a voucher for 1 Fun Meet participant.
+• Receive a voucher for a FREE Fun Meet!!

-• Receive a voucher for 1 Skill Clinic.
+• Receive a voucher for a FREE Skill Clinic!!

 What is your cancellation policy?